selvalakshmi1112/ML-Project-DNA-Classification/README.md

 Comparing and contrasting classification algorithms these are the steps follwed

- Using jupyter notebook
+Done this Project using Jupyter notebook